 We have made certain advancements in the development of productions processes and products, including, among others, the development of production processes for expanded polyethylene (EPE) based products and die molding (profile type) based products, thermoforming production trials, anti-slip geo-membranes, the improvement of products' mechanical properties, sheet based products welding techniques and injection molding production based products, which may allow us to expand the range of development processes and the products we may offer in the future if and when future conditions will allow for their commercialization.
-In addition, as part of our efforts to expand overseas, in the event the Proposed Transaction with oceansix is successfully completed, we may be better able to focus on the development and production of additional products and expand our operations into the European market.
+In addition, as part of our efforts to expand overseas and with the closing of the oceansix Transaction and the Flome Transaction we have also begun focusing on the development and production of additional products and expanding our operations into the European market, as described above.